cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

   -a, --add-tag [TAG [TAG ...]]
-                         defines additional tag(s) to add  to  the  schematic,  plain  text  and symbolic icon names are supported --allow-unsatisfied-links [{true,false}]
+                         defines additional tag(s) to add  to  the  schematic,  plain  text  and symbolic icon names are supported
+  --allow-link-gaps [{true,false}]
+                         gaps in numerical sequences of linked block names only produce a warning --allow-unsatisfied-links [{true,false}]
                          linked blocks declared in Mindcode source code but  not present in the schematic only produce a warning